tulth/g600prog/README.md

 In most cases, this script requires root (ie, run sudo <this script>).

 Mouse configurations are stored in a human readable json format by default.
-A json byte format (--bytes) is also available, which is more portable between versions of this tool.
+A json byte format (`--bytes`) is also available, which is a portable between versions of this tool.

 For example, to copy the current mouse configuration to a file called mouse_config.json: